25 Italian Dishes You Need To Try At Least Once

 It's no secret that Italian cuisine consists of some of the tastiest and most popular dishes around.
 While pizza, pasta, and risotto variations abound outside of Italy, other items found more regionally are less known.
 Unless you've had the chance to visit the stunning country, with its endless miles of coastline and mountainous terrain, you might be surprised at its wide culinary variety.
 Nonetheless, each region of Italy holds certain ingredients and recipes firmly to heart, having perfected them over time.

 Of course, favorites like pasta and pizza are worth mentioning, with their unique twists dependent on their origin.
 However, the vast range of dishes means that you'll always have something new to try when you are in the mood for Italian food.
 Fresh local ingredients are essential, and if you can source a few items from specialty grocery stores, you are well on your way to trying your hand at making some of these dishes.
 Although many have been prepared for hundreds of years with often guarded recipes, the flavors are undeniably timeless and satisfying.
+Becoming familiar with these staples could help you eat like a local in Italy for your next big adventure.
 Bring an appetite and read on as we share the ins and outs of 25 Italian dishes you have to try.

 1. Pizza Napoletana

 Let's start with a basic dish that might as well be a universal favorite.
 Although a wide range of world cuisines serve up a flatbread with toppings, pizza has got to be close to the top of the popularity charts.
-From thin crust to deep dish, the various versions have all evolved from pizza Napoletana, aka Neapolitan pizza.
+From thin crust to deep dish, the different types of pizza have all evolved from pizza Napoletana, aka Neapolitan pizza.
 The name comes from Naples, its city of origin, and the pizza actually has a set of international regulations that must be met in order to label it as such.

 While other elements of Italian bureaucracy might appear chaotic or confusing, a strict set of guidelines controls the diameter of the pizza, the width of its raised edge, and the simple yet specific dough ingredients.
 The method and consequent fermentation of the dough must also meet select requirements.
 Toppings are simple and star buffalo mozzarella, tomatoes, and fresh basil, the classic ingredients of a pizza Margherita.
 The pizza must be cooked on a wood-fired stove at high heat for just over a minute.